NSaitoNmiri/docker-python-dev/README.md

     ```
     docker-compose build
     ```
-    If the image is already built, add a "--no-cache" flag to command line.
+    If the image is already built and exists, add a "--no-cache" flag to command line.

     ```
     docker-compose build --no-cache
     ```

-1. start a container and enter a bash shell in the container (I assume that your current directory is "<somewhere>/docker-python-dev".)
+1. start a container and enter a bash shell in the container (I assume that your current directory is "\<somewhere\>/docker-python-dev".)

     ```
     ./start_shell.sh